SEMINOLE COUNTY, Fla. - The state is about to spend millions of dollars to clean up Wekiwa Springs State Park.

 Supporters of the springs argue the

+state has ignored the problem for far too long.
 "It's not just $10 million.
 Because of local matches, it's going to be a total of $37 million that's going to be invested," Scott said.

 looked: Where can the environment get the best bang for the buck?"
 Herschel Vinyard, secretary of the Florida Department of Environmental Protection, said.